faun/blog/source/resume.md

 April 2012 to July 2012

-Created sophisticated mobile application for a major health insurance company.
+Created a sophisticated mobile application for a major health insurance company.

 Select technologies used included `Ruby on Rails`, `Backbone.js`, `PhoneGap`